pexpalacios/CPP05/README.md

 # CPP05
 42 Milestone 5

-This module presents exceptions and the try and catch element.
+This module introduces exceptions and the try and catch element.

 ---
 - ex 00: Mommy, when I grow up, I want to be a bureaucrat!